Updated December 1, 2021

 5. Ask Questions

-Finally, don't be afraid to ask your lender, your realtor, other investors, and the seller.
+Finally, don't be afraid to ask your lender, your realtor, other investors, and the seller questions.
 Buying a house is a significant investment.
 In the end, though, you need to go with your gut.
 If something doesn't feel right, it might be better to walk away.

 When it comes to investing in a home, be prepared that whatever can go wrong probably will.
 Planning and listening to people who have experience buying and selling can prepare you for whatever pitfalls come your way.